celeritas-project/celeritas/doc/main/installation.rst

 .. _CMake: https://cmake.org

-The code requires external dependencies to build with full functionality.
+The code requires external dependencies to build with full functionality, but none of them need to be installed externally for the code to work.
-However, any combination of these requirements can be omitted to enable limited development on experimental HPC systems or personal machines with fewer available components.
+Most can be omitted entirely to enable limited development on experimental HPC systems or personal machines with fewer available components.
+Items with an asterisk in the category below will be fetched from the internet if required but not available on the user's system.

 .. tabularcolumns:: lll